Interpretive Fidelity

 To interpret is to decide what something means.

-In practice, interpretation is what happens when you take a signal, a behavior, a sentence, a silence, a look, a pattern, or a memory, and you answer questions like these.
+In practice, interpretation is what happens when you take a signal, a behavior, a sentence, a silence, a look, a pattern, or a memory, and answer questions like these.
 What is happening?
 Why is it happening?
 What does it mean about me?
 What does it mean about you?
 What should happen next?

 Interpretation is unavoidable.
 Even refusing to interpret is an interpretation.
 When someone says “I’m fine,” interpretation decides whether that is closure, avoidance, exhaustion, a request for space, or a request for care.
 When someone forgets something important, interpretation decides whether that is human error, disrespect, distraction, or a deeper pattern.
 When someone raises their voice, interpretation decides whether that is anger, fear, urgency, dominance, or panic.

 Many relationship conflicts are described as communication problems, but often the deeper problem is not communication.
 It is that communication occurs inside an interpretive environment that has stopped being dependable.
-When interpretation is stable, people can disagree and still remain connected.
+When interpretation is stable, people can disagree and remain connected.
 Misunderstandings can be repaired.
 Intent can be clarified.
 Pain can be named and received.
 The relationship can carry ambiguity without turning it into a verdict.

 That is why love cannot be defined only as affection.
 Affection does not guarantee interpretive stability.